 The Japan Federation of Bar Associations (JFBA) has worked on promoting AML/CFT measures in the context of legal services, with an awareness of the importance to the industry of the AML/CFT aspects.
 As part of such efforts, the JFBA developed the CDD and Recordkeeping Rules and Regulations.
 These Rules and Regulations require that lawyers conduct CDD and preserve records for certain legal services, and that they refrain from accepting requests whenever there is a risk of transfer of criminal proceeds.
 The Regulations and Rules came into effect in March 2013.
 The Guidelines and Rules were partially revised following the partial amendment of the Act on Prevention of Transfer of Criminal Proceeds in 2014.
-JFBA revised the Rules on December 2015 and the Regulations on January 2016.
+JFBA revised the Rules in December 2015 and the Regulations in January 2016.
 The revised Rules and Regulations came into force on October 1, 2016.

-In December 2017, the Rules and Regulations were partially amended following a resolution of the special assembly and a resolution of the JFBA board respectively, in order to add a provision that requires members to submit annual reports so that the JFBA can check its members' compliance with the obligations under the Rules and Regulations, including the

-CDD and recordkeeping obligations, and a provision that grants the JFBA the authority to require that its members take improvement measures as necessary to ensure their compliance with the obligations.
+In December 2017, the Rules and Regulations were partially amended following a resolution of the special assembly and a resolution of the JFBA board respectively, in order to add a provision that requires members to submit annual reports so that the JFBA can check its members' compliance with the obligations under the Rules and Regulations, including the CDD and recordkeeping obligations, and a provision that grants the JFBA to add a provision that requires members to submit annual reports so that the JFBA can check its members' compliance with the obligations under the Rules and Regulations, including the CDD and recordkeeping obligations, and a provision that grants the JFBA the authority to require that its members take improvement measures as necessary to ensure their compliance with the obligations.
 The revised Rules and Regulations entered into force on January 1, 2018.